jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Salts

 Salts, like peppers, are combined with passwords before hashing, adding to the password hash's security.
 Salts are different to peppers in that they are intended to be unique per user and are stored in the database alongside the username.
 Salts increase the storage space required for reverse hash lookup tables in proportion to the number of unique salts used.
 They can render reverse hash lookup tables useless since a new table needs to be created for each unique salt.
-Without being able to reuse the tables they only add overhead to password cracking attempts.
+Without being able to reuse the tables their use only adds overhead to password cracking attempts.

 `HashedPassword = SHA256(Password + Salt)`